mcoutada/OT303-python/README.md

 2. Creating Dags with Apache Airflow
 3. Processing Big Data files with Apache Hadoop

 Led by an expert in the field as a mentor.
-Organized using Agile methodology, with weekly sprints, and daily meetings, everything formalized through JIRA tickets.
+Organized using Agile methodology, with weekly sprints, daily meetings, and JIRA tickets.

 ## Admission challenge:
 Extract CSV files from different sources through Python's Requests library.